crownbelt97/MAD_EasyRead/README.md

 # 📚 EASYREAD
-EasyRead is a book browsing application to help users find online books to read and connect with their friends. <br>
+EasyRead is a book browsing application to help users find online books and connect with their friends. <br>

 ## Group Members: